hning86/azuremlps/README.md

 	Get-AmlWorkspace -WorkspaceId '0123456789abcdef01230123456789ab' -AuthorizationToken 'abcdef0123456789abcdef0123456789' -RegionName 'South Central US'
 	```

-For simplicity, the examples below all assumes the valid default config file exists.
+For simplicity, the examples below all assume that a valid default config file exists.

 ## Usage
 Remember you can always use *Get-Help* on any of the following commandlet.
-For example, to see all the supported parameters of _Get-AmlWorkspace_ commandlet, run the following command:
+For example, to see all supported parameters of _Get-AmlWorkspace_ commandlet, run the following command:

 ```
 Get-Help Get-AmlWorkspace